 The Department of Experimental Psychology actively promotes the provision of a family friendly working environment, equal opportunities and career development.

-The University of Oxford and the Department of Experimental Psychology recognize the demands on work life balance and offers a range of family friendly policies:
+The University of Oxford and the Department of Experimental Psychology recognise the demands on work-life balance and offers a range of family-friendly policies:

 - Flexible working: Options for flexible working arrangements.

 - Family leave: Maternity, paternity, parental and adoption leave schemes are in operation.

 - Parents and Carers: The University aims to support all employees with parental or caring responsibilities to ensure that they are able to balance work and family life.

 - Child care: The University offers a comprehensive range of childcare services at affordable prices and works closely with various professional bodies to continue to enhance its provision.
 There is often a waiting list, however, for university childcare.
 Useful links can be found on the University Childcare Services page for community nurseries, college nurseries and university nurseries.
 You can also find helpful resources at Oxfordshire County Council Childcare Services.

 - Find out more about fees, funding and paying for childcare.